appinioGmbH/flutter_packages/packages/appinio_swiper/README.md

 ### Trigger swipe through controller
 You can now trigger the swipe with our ```AppinioSwiperController```.
 Just like the unswipe call, you can call the ```swipe``` trough the controller anywhere you want.
 Just make sure to pass the controller to the parameter ```controller``` from our ```AppinioSwiper```.

+### Toggle for horizontal and vertical swiping
+You can now use the `horizontalSwipeEnabled` and `verticalSwipeEnabled` to enable or disable swiping in the horizontal (left, right) and vertical (up, down) directions.

 ## Show Cases